Bionano Genomics Inc. (BNGO) Shares Rise Despite Market Challenges

 Oppenheimer gave a rating of “Outperform” to BNGO, setting the target price at $12 in the report published on July 18th of the previous year.

-During the last 5 trading sessions, BNGO fell by -9.04%, which changed the moving average for the period of 200-days by -58.88% in comparison to the 20-day moving average, which settled at $0.8429.
-In addition, Bionano Genomics Inc. saw -54.94% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BNGO rose by +5.51%, which changed the moving average for the period of 200-days by -60.98% in comparison to the 20-day moving average, which settled at $0.8081.
+In addition, Bionano Genomics Inc. saw -50.29% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading